microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ### Step 4.1: Train model for Covid test forms

 1. Go to [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the deployment.
-2. Go to 'Training' container, and 'forms' folder and upload forms from folder [Data/FormsRecognizerLabelData/CovidTestForm](./Data/FormsRecognizerLabelData/CovidTestForm) folder.
+2. Click on `Containers` on the left menu and click on `Training` container, and `forms` folder.
+Upload all files from  [Data/FormsRecognizerLabelData/CovidTestForm](./Data/FormsRecognizerLabelData/CovidTestForm) folder.
 3. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), select "Custom Form", select "+Create a project" to create a project for labeling.
 4. Enter Project name: "CovidFormsProject" or any other project name of your choice.
 5. Enter Description:"Custom form recognizer model with sample Contoso forms" and click "Continue".